enesyesil/enesyesil/README.md

 # 👋 Hi, I'm Enes Yesil

 I'm a software developer passionate about building AI/ML and data infrastructure.
-I enjoy turning complex systems into powerful, usable tools, especially when it comes to automation, and platform engineering.
+I enjoy turning complex systems into powerful, usable tools, especially when it comes to automation and platform engineering.
 I’m currently studying Computer Science at York University and building real-world systems like Fisor Analytics.

 ---